Despector/despector-intellij/readme.md

 --------

 Despector isn't availalbe on Maven yet, so grab it from https://github.com/Deamon5550/Despector

->
-> Build it (right now the tests fail, so omit them): `./gradlew build -x test`.
->
-> And install it: `./gradlew install`.
+> Build and install it: `./gradlew install`

-Then switch back over here and build it with: `./gradlew build`.
+Then switch back over here and build it with: `./gradlew build`

-Run the plugin in a test IDE with `./gradlew runIde`.
+Run the plugin in a test IDE with `./gradlew runIde`

 Preview
 -------